-At Gep TOTs Dental Group, we specialize in a variety of tethered oral tissue conditions, such as tongue or lip ties.
-Our experienced pediatric dentist uses soft tissue dental laser equipment to quickly treat lip ties in children and infants with minimal discomfort.
+At Lasertots, we focus in a variety of tethered oral tissue conditions, such as tongue and lip ties.
+Our experienced dentist use soft tissue dental laser equipment to quickly treat lip ties in children and infants with minimal discomfort.

 The most obvious sign of a lip tie is the visual appearance of a tight frenulum attaching the lip to the upper gums.
 This can be easily seen by folding up the upper lip.

 Depending on severity, a lip tie may not cause any problems.
-However, depending on how tight the tie is, it may cause significant problems with feeding and tooth brushing that can lead to a number of other health issues for both your baby and yourself.
+However, depending on how tight the tie is, it may cause significant problems with feeding and tooth brushing, and speech as well as cosmetic concerns.

 Some specific issues when it comes to feeding – specifically breastfeeding – that a baby with lip tie may struggle with include: